and the Mojave Desert - A Photography Workshop

 Southern California and

 of Northern California.
-He's conducted workshops to Route 66 each winter for nine years.
+He's conducted workshops to Route 66 each winter for many years.

 Weather: Should be mild, but be prepared for warm